The Cincinnati Enquirer

 The Cincinnati Enquirer is a morning daily newspaper published by Gannett in Cincinnati, Ohio, United States.
 First published in 1841, the Enquirer is the last remaining daily newspaper in Greater Cincinnati and Northern Kentucky, although the daily Journal-News competes with the Enquirer in the northern suburbs.
 The Enquirer has the highest circulation of any print publication in the Cincinnati metropolitan area.
 A daily local edition for Northern Kentucky is published as The Kentucky Enquirer.

-The Enquirer won the 2018 Pulitzer Prize for local reporting for its project titled "Seven Days of Heroin".
+In addition to the Cincinnati Enquirer and Kentucky Enquirer, Gannett publishes a variety of print and electronic periodicals in the Cincinnati area, including 16 Community Press weekly newspapers, 10 Community Recorder weekly newspapers, and OurTown magazine.
+The Enquirer is available online at the Cincinnati.com website.
+The paper has won two Pulitzer Prizes, in 1991 and 2018.